 Many of the job's properties are determined by a configuration.
-For more details about creating and using configurations, see "Programming with User Configurations" on page 6-16.
+For more details about creating and using configurations, see "Parallel Configurations for Cluster Access" on page 6-14.

 The general form of the command to start a pmode session is